What’s Changed in 2026-2027 for Florida Hunters

 Stay informed

-FWC updates rules yearly.
+FWC updates rules yearly, and the past two seasons brought real changes.
 Always check the latest handbook or FWC website before hunting.
-When in doubt, ask — it’s better to double-check than risk a violation.
+When in doubt, ask.
+It’s better to double-check than risk a violation.

 Why it matters: